Grade Due Dates

 - Instructors may submit petitions to change Incomplete grades, as well as submit final grades to replace NG notations, using the Online Grade Change Tool.

-- In the event that an instructor is unable to change an Incomplete grade do this using the Online Grade Change Tool, the Petition for Incomplete Grade Change is still available.
+- In the event that an instructor is unable to change an Incomplete grade using the Online Grade Change Tool, the Petition for Incomplete Grade Change is available.

-- In the event that an instructor is unable to update an NG notation using the Online Grade Change Tool, they should contact the Grade Change Deputies at firstname.lastname@example.org and request for a paper Grade Change Petition.
+- In the event that an instructor is unable to update an NG notation using the Online Grade Change Tool, the instructor should contact the Grade Change Deputies at email@example.com and request a paper Grade Change Petition.

-Please submit a full and complete date of completion for all incompletes, such as June 9, 2016.
-If a student completed their work within the alloted time but the incomplete grade change is being sent in after the deadline for conversion from I to F has occurred in Banner, it is crucial that a date of completion be attached so that the change can be manually processed at this point.
+Please submit a full and complete date of completion for all incompletes, e.g., June 9, 2019.
+If students completed their work within the allotted time, but the incomplete grade change is being sent in after the deadline for conversion from I to F in Banner, it is crucial that a date of completion be attached so that the change can be manually processed.

 There are two types of in-progress grading, Deferred and Multi-term.

 For a course extending over more than one term, where the evaluation of the student’s performance is deferred until the end of the final term, provisional grades of In Progress shall be assigned in the intervening terms.
 Grade points and units for courses graded In Progress shall not be counted in calculating a student’s grade point average.
 Provisional grades shall be replaced by final grades if the student completes the full sequence.
 The student may receive final grades, grade points, and unit credit for completed terms when he or she has not completed the entire sequence if the instructor certifies that the course was not completed for good cause.